republicprotocol/beth-go/docs/design_doc.md

 ***Beth-go (Better Ethereum Library)***

-Beth is a liibrary that will provide functions that can interact with Ethereum consistently, given the issues that are observed in Ethereum.
+Beth is a library that will provide functions that can interact with Ethereum consistently, given the issues that are observed in Ethereum.
 The major functions in this library (along with proposed code design) is discussed as follows:

 **Transact**